Monkey Island 2: LeChuck's Revenge: Overall principles

-In 2015, Gilbert remarked that the team's design practices proved to be unaffected by the addition of the difficulty level dichotomy, as they had opted to eschew the opportunity to develop the baseline archetype of Monkey Island 2 by incrementally building on the game's simplified model.
-Instead, an inverse method was adopted: the development staff originally implemented the challenging version of Monkey Island 2 as the core template of the game and then reformulated their initial output into an abbreviated counterpart.
-To that end, they conducted a gradual review of the planned layout of mandatory player-driven situations in Monkey Island 2, under which process the solutions to each of the mainline game's puzzles were reconsidered.
-Gilbert gave the example that, in response to discovering a puzzle that qualified players to obtain a key to a locked in-game doorway after their progress through numerous interim events, the team would render the passage readily open to expedite the resolution of that part of the game.
-To accomplish a "presolved" adaptation of the game in its lower-difficulty iteration, they identified compound progressions of puzzles within the design of Monkey Island 2 and then excised or modified those sequences' elements to condense the respective segments of the title.
-Rather than to substantially reimagine the sequel's story and gameplay for its compressed variation, the designers' point of focus was merely to determine certain sections of Monkey Island 2 that were conducive to revisions so as to retain a satisfactory degree of momentum for the overall play experience.
+The team's design practices were unaffected by the mode division, Gilbert remarked in 2015, as they had decided against developing the basis of Monkey Island 2 by incrementally building on the game's simplified model.
+Instead, they did the inverse: the development staff originally implemented the hard mode as the core template of the game and then restructured this into an abbreviated counterpart.
+To that end, they gradually reviewed the planned layout of mandatory playable situations, reconsidering the solutions to each of the mainline game's puzzles.
+Gilbert gave this example: if the team discovered a puzzle that required players to obtain a key to a locked in-game doorway after their progress through many in-between events, the team would render the passage readily open to hasten the resolution of that part of the game.
+To accomplish a "presolved" adaptation of the game in its easy mode, they identified chains of puzzles within the design of Monkey Island 2 and then excised or modified those sequences' elements.
+Rather than to substantially reimagine the sequel's story and gameplay for its shorter variant, the designers' focus was merely to determine which sections of Monkey Island 2 could be easily revised so as to retain satisfactory overall pacing.
 Gilbert recalled that the game's underlying technology allowed LucasArts to alter and adjust elements of the title on an impromptu basis.
 Gilbert found this practice to exhibit his preference to base his games on broadly defined plans, as opposed to precise design documents, and admitted that he would struggle to direct a similar work to Monkey Island 2 in the face of formalized development procedures.